Kashif0540/Kashif0540/README.md

 - 🔧 I build across two full stacks — MERN and Laravel
 - 🤖 I write AI automation that replaces manual workflows, not chatbots that answer FAQs
 - 🎓 Final year CS at University of Central Punjab, Lahore
-- 🛒 Currently building an e-commerce platform for motor accessories with Pakistan-specific payments
+- 🛒 Currently building an e-commerce platform for motor accessories with Pakistan specific payments
 - 📬 Open to internships, freelance, and collaboration

 ---